odin-lang/odin-lang.org/content/docs/overview.md

 **Note:** Within the Odin code base and documentation, the nickname "parapoly" is usually used.

 ### Explicit parametric polymorphism
-Explicit parametric polymorphism means that the types of the parameters must be explicitly provided.
+Explicit parametric polymorphism means that the types of the parameters of a `proc` or of the data fields of a `struct` (when intended to potentially be used with multiple possible types) must be explicitly provided.
+This is similar to how C++ allows the use of `template`s to fill out the body of a procedure or data structure with the types that are given at compile-time as input to the `template` parameters, but in Odin explicit parametric polymorphism is safer and cleaner to work with.

-#### Procedures
+#### Procedures using explicit parametric polymorphism (parapoly)
 As a reminder, all parameters passed into a function are immutable in the sense that they can't have their value changed using `=` directly.
 A useful idiom is `var := var`, which expresses a variable shadowing itself.
 When used at the top of a procedure the compiler understands the use case of enabling local modification of the otherwise immutable parameter variable, and won't complain about the shadowing when you compile with `-vet`.

 ```odin